ConferOpenSource/refurb/README.md

 * An execution action of the type `MonadMigration m => m ()` which is invoked to apply the actual change, e.g. issue some `create table` statements.
 * An optional check action of the type `MonadMigration m => Maybe (m ())` which is invokved prior to the execution action to check preconditions.
 It can signal errors (much as the execution action can) to abort the migration from being executed and is present purely to help you organize your code.
 It's run just like the execution action is, if present.

 A working example is located in the `example/` directory.
-It's not a complete project as in a normal project you'd have your own product code, usually as the library component of your build, with an executable component to run it.
-You might also have one or more test suites.
+It's not a complete worked example project, as in a normal project you'd have your own product code as well as the migration related code presented in the example.

 ### Using refurb in your project